Radiology: Italy

-Italian radiologists complete a four-year residency program after completing the six-year MD program.
+Italian radiologists complete a four-year residency program, after completing the six-year MD program.

 The Netherlands

-Dutch radiologists complete a five-year residency program after completing the six-year MD program.
+Dutch radiologists complete a five-year residency program, after completing the six-year MD program.

 India

-In India a medical graduate must obtain a bachelors degree which requires 4.5 year of training along with 1 year internship followed by NEET PG examination which is one of the hardest examination in India .Then on the merit basis one must get into Radio diagnosis .previous rank data shows only top rankers take radiology means if your score is less you might get other branches but not radiology.The radiology training course is a post graduate 3-year program (MD/DNB Radiology) or a 2-year diploma (DMRD).
+In India, one must obtain a bachelor's degree which requires 4.5 years of training, along with 1 year internship, followed by NEET PG examination which is one of the hardest examinations in India.
+Previous rank data shows only top rankers take radiology which means if the score is less, one might get accepted into other branches, but not radiology.
+The radiology program is a post graduate 3-year program (MD/DNB Radiology) or a 2-year diploma (DMRD).

 Singapore

-Radiologists in Singapore complete a five-year undergraduate medicine degree followed by a one-year internship and then a five-year residency program.
+Radiologists in Singapore complete a five-year undergraduate MD program, followed by a one-year internship, and then a five-year residency program.
 Some radiologists may elect to complete a one or two-year fellowship for further sub-specialization in fields such as interventional radiology.